Thanksgiving Food Fails: 10 Quick Fixes for the Worst Dinner Screw-Ups

 Crisis: Salty ham

 Quick Fix: If the first piece you slice is overbearingly salty, glaze the rest of the ham with sweet flavor.
-In a medium bowl, combine one cup honey with three to four tablespoons orange juice, apple juice, or pineapple juice.
+In a medium bowl, combine 1 cup honey with 3 to 4 tablespoons orange juice, apple juice, or pineapple juice.
 Vigorously whisk, then baste the ham with the glaze before serving (don’t return it to the oven—the heat will draw out moisture and make the meat saltier).
 Slice thinly to serve.
-Check out these tips for maintaining your sanity while hosting Thanksgiving.

 Crisis: Mushy Brussels sprouts